-The Spreepark in southeastern Berlin has been abandoned for the last 10 years, and it looks like it.
+The Spreepark in southeastern Berlin has been abandoned since 2002, and it looks like it.
 Each part of the park is scattered with remnants from the previous three decades, making a hodgepodge of bizarre entertainment, children’s rides, and life-size dinosaur statues.

-Originally constructed by the communist government in East Germany in 1969 as the VEB Kulturpark Plänterwald, the “Kulti” stood until the fall of the Berlin Wall 20 years later.
+Originally constructed by the socialist government of East Germany in 1969 as the VEB Kulturpark Plänterwald, the “Kulti” stood until the fall of the Berlin Wall 20 years later.
 It thrived throughout the communist era with 1.7 million visitors annually.